 Thursday focused on dialogue and knowledge sharing with the Dutch Ministry of Social Affairs and Employment.
 The participants learned about the policies and practices used to encourage unemployed individuals – including women, minorities and vulnerable communities – on ways to (re)enter the labour market.
 In a trip to the ROC Mondriaan on Friday, the group gained insights into the vocational education system in the Netherlands.
 This is particularly important for the promotion of youth employment.

 “Mauritania is home to 3 million people, and 1 million of them are poets…but what Mauritania needs most are doctors and engineers.”

 In the following week during the final two days, participants discussed issues of human rights, equality of opportunity, change management and working in teams.
 This is where the Academy sat down with Mbarka Abdel Jelil, a sociologist from Mauritania and mother of two.

 “The greatest challenge back home is communication.
 In some cases, there’s a language barrier but the illiteracy rate is also very high.
 This has created a confused social fabric where many communities are vulnerable to divisions.”

 As the Joint Director of Social Action and National Solidarity at the Ministry of Social Affairs, Mbarka is committed to addressing these divisions, particularly among women and children who have less access to health care and social services.

-“The Netherlands has a developed sense of social work and the Shiraka Programme offered me the opportunity to understand this experience so I can better visualise how to develop my own work in Mauritania.”
+“The Netherlands has a developed sense of social work and well-being, and the Shiraka Programme offered me the opportunity to understand this experience so I can better develop my own work in Mauritania.”

-The next Shiraka training in 2017 will take place from 16 to 20 October in Hammamet, Tunisia.
-The Shiraka trainings carried out by The Hague Academy for Local Governance are financed under the economic pillar from the Ministry of Foreign Affairs and with support from CNV International.
+The Shiraka trainings conducted by The Hague Academy for Local Governance are financed by the Ministry of Foreign Affairs and with support from CNV International.